What does a radiologist do?

 What You Should Know About Quality and Safety in Medical Imaging

-Radiologic procedures such as CT, MRI, and PET are medically prescribed and should only be performed by appropriately trained and certified physicians under medically necessary circumstances.
+Medically prescribed radiologic procedures such as CT, MRI, and PET should only be performed by appropriately trained and certified physicians under medically necessary circumstances.

 ACR Accreditation

-Insist that any facility providing your medical imaging care be accredited by the American College of Radiology (ACR).
+If you are getting care in the United States, we suggest that any facility providing your medical imaging be accredited by the American College of Radiology (ACR).
 ACR accreditation ensures that the physicians supervising and interpreting your medical imaging meet stringent education and training standards.
 ACR accreditation also signifies that the imaging equipment is surveyed regularly by qualified medical physicists to ensure that it is functioning properly, and that the technologists administering the tests are certified.
 To locate a medical imaging or radiation oncology provider in your community, you can search the ACR-accredited facilities database.

 Additional Information and Resources